Intercept Pharmaceuticals: Initial public offering and stock history

-Intercept trades on the NASDAQ exchange under the ticker symbol ICPT.
+Intercept traded on the NASDAQ exchange under the ticker symbol ICPT.
 The initial public offering of the stock on October 16, 2012 was at $15.
 A follow-on public offering at $33 took place on June 24, 2013.

 On January 9, 2014, the stock skyrocketed from $72.39 to $275.49, or about 280%, after a planned interim analysis by the independent data safety monitoring board showed that Obeticholic acid met the main goal (improvement of liver histology) at the mid-stage in the FLINT trial in NASH, sponsored by NIDDK.
 The stock continued to climb to $497 over the next few days before falling back to around $317 on March 29, 2014, giving a market capitalization of around $6.2 billion.

 In March 2014, the company released the results of the POISE study of Obeticholic acid in PBC, which showed the drug met the trial's primary endpoint of a reduction in serum alkaline phosphatase, a biomarker for the disease.
 These results were presented at an international liver meeting in April 2014.

 As of 31 December 2014, the company has 136 employees.

+In 2023, Intercept Pharmaceuticals was acquired by Italian Alfasigma S.p.A for $19.00 per share in cash (approximately $800 million).